rtCamp/action-deploy-wordpress/README.md

 ## Usage

 1. Create a `.github/main.workflow` in your GitHub repo, if one doesn't exist already.
-2. Add the following code to the `main.workflow` file and commit it to the repo's `master` branch.
+2. Add the following code to the `main.workflow` file.

 ```bash
 workflow "Deploying WordPress Site" {